 The Concrete Staple is my invention, an engineered piece of metal that bridges cracks to hold two pieces of concrete together.
-Overlay can be installed right over the top.
+You can then install an overlay directly over the top, thus you will repair cracked concrete invisibly.

 It works while other methods generally fail because it addresses the specific problems of cracked concrete.